jboss-developer/jboss-eap-quickstarts/servlet-security/README.md

 Technologies: Servlet, Security
 Summary: Demonstrates how to use Java EE declarative security to control access to Servlet 3 Target Product: EAP
+Product Versions: EAP 6.1, EAP 6.2
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-This example demonstrates the use of Java EE declarative security to control access to Servlets and Security in JBoss Enterprise Application Platform 6.1 or later.
+This example demonstrates the use of Java EE declarative security to control access to Servlets and Security in JBoss Enterprise Application Platform.

 When you deploy this example, two users are automatically created for you: user `quickstartUser` with password `quickstartPwd1!` and user `guest` with password `guest`.
 This data is located in the `src/main/resources/import.sql` file.